tredontho/purescript-book/text/chapter9.md

 Note that we have to use `launchAff_` to convert the `Aff` to `Effect` because `main` must be `Effect Unit`.

-It is also possible to re-write the above snippet using callbacks or synchronous functions (for example with `Node.FS.Async` and `Node.FS.Sync` respectively), but those share the same downsides as discussed earlier with JavaScript, and so that coding style is not recommended.
+It is also possible to re-write the above snippet using callbacks or synchronous functions (for example, with `Node.FS.Async` and `Node.FS.Sync`, respectively), but those share the same downsides as discussed earlier with JavaScript, so that coding style is not recommended.

 The syntax for working with `Aff` is very similar to working with `Effect`.
-They are both monads, and can therefore be written with do notation.
+They are both monads and can therefore be written with do notation.

 For example, if we look at the signature of `readTextFile`, we see that it returns the file contents as a `String` wrapped in `Aff`: